-Join Gini von Courter for an in-depth discussion in this video Managing your inbox, part of Outlook 2013 Power Shortcuts.
+Join Gini von Courter for an in-depth discussion in this video Managing your inbox, part of Outlook 2013: Tips, Tricks, and Shortcuts.

 …Think of your email the same way you think about email that you…receive from your postal service.…If you simply take every piece of email and keep it forever and…ever, you will soon be deluged with the amount of email that you have.…We don't do that.…We read a piece of mail and we throw it away.…Some, we throw away without even reading them because we look at the envelope and…we know we're not interested.…But we only keep for posterity a small number of things.…Most of the mail we get ends up in the trash.…